mxrtydluffy/Recipe-Finder/README.md

 Collaborators: Marty & Sharmaine & Paloma

+## Overview
-App makes an API call to get recipes based on user search.
+Application that references from an API to get various recipes based on user search.